nishitanand/nishitanand.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 My name is Nishit Anand.
 I am a first-year MS CS student at the [University of Maryland, College Park](https://www.cs.umd.edu/).
-I do research on Computer Vision and LLMs, particularly Foundation Multimodal Models under the guidance of [Prof. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) in the [GAMMA Lab](https://gamma.umd.edu/) at UMD.
+I do research on Computer Vision, Audio and Multimodal LLMs, particularly Foundation Multimodal Models under the guidance of [Prof. Dinesh Manocha](https://www.cs.umd.edu/people/dmanocha) in the [GAMMA Lab](https://gamma.umd.edu/) at UMD.

 Before this, I worked in the industry as a ML Scientist at [Radien](https://radien.app/), a Seattle-based AI startup funded by the Paul Allen Institiute for AI (AI2).
 I was the first ML hire in the team and built the ML pipeline of our product which helps front-end teams simplify their codebases using AI.
 There I worked on Vision-Language models, Code LLMs and on Image and Code Similarity for our product.